 The Best Care in the Area

 Bipolar disorder is also known as manic-depressive illness and is a brain disorder that causes extreme, often sudden shifts in energy, mood, and/or activity levels.
 It’s estimated that 4.4% of U.S. adults experience bipolar disorder at some point in their lives and 3.3 million individuals suffer from it every year.
-At New Generations, we offer special needs care for Bipolar disorder.
+At New Generations, we offer special needs care for Bipolar disorder at both our Florence and Marion, South Carolina locations.

 This disorder usually begins in adolescence or early adulthood and unfortunately, it’s often not easily recognized.
 Because symptoms can vary in severity and from individual to individual, it is sometimes mistaken for other illnesses (such as substance abuse or trouble in school or the workplace).